Q: How can you charge so much less? Sounds too good to be true.

 Q: What type of lockbox do you use?

-A: We deliver and install a Supra iBox electronic key box accessible by all Central Texas Realtors.
-The iBox also keeps track of who has shown your home and restricts overnight access.
+A: We deliver and install a Supra iBox electronic key box accessible by all registered Realtors.
+The iBox tracks who has shown your home and restricts overnight access.

 A: Buyers who do not have an agent representing them are promptly contacted the same day by myself or my team of Buyer Specialists to schedule a time to see the home.